sophon-org/zksync-sso-clave-contracts/packages/bank-demo/README.md

 # Bank demo

-A Bank ZKsync demo.
-This demo illustrates creating a ZKsync smart account, logging in with a Passkey, and staking some ETH.
+A Bank ZKsync demo illustrating how to create a ZKsync smart account, log in with a Passkey, and stake some ETH with a fully embedded wallet.

 ## Running the demo locally